ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 // With rule 6, it treats the two candidates as identical, and prefers the second for being more specific.
 ```

 __Rule 7: overload resolution betterness.__ The overload resolution rules for [Exactly matching expression](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#exactly-matching-expression) and [Better conversion target](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-conversion-target) both currently "dig into" the `Task<T>` type to recursively determine whether one parameter type is better than another.
-This will be amended to also dig into any tasklikes.
+This will be amended to also dig into any tasklikes. *Note: this will give  back-compat breaks in some circumstances.*

 ```csharp
 f(async () => 3);